holographicSol/Rad/README.md

 This system does not estimate CPM, instead CPM values are updated as rapidly as the system can manage (clock speed).
-CPM is displayed on the transmitters ssd1306 OLED display and CPM is also transmitted over RF24 intended for the receiver ESP32 to read remotely.
+CPM is displayed on the transmitters ssd1306 OLED display and CPM is also transmitted over RF24 intended for the receiver ESP32 to read remotely for remote observation.

 ![plot](./DSC_0000_BURST20240608185435562.JPG)